René Bolf: International career

-Bolf made his debut for the Czech Republic national football team on 16 August 2000 in a friendly match against Slovenia.
+Bolf made his debut for the Czech Republic national team on 16 August 2000 in a friendly match against Slovenia.
 It was April 2002 before he won his second cap, playing the whole of a goalless friendly match against Greece.
 He went on to play eight matches in the qualifying competition for Euro 2004.

-At Euro 2004 he played the whole match in the Czech Republic's opening game against Latvia.
+At UEFA Euro 2004 he played the whole match in the Czech Republic's opening game against Latvia.
 After not featuring in his country's second game, against the Netherlands, Bolf returned to the starting lineup against Germany.
 He played the whole match as the Czech Republic won 2–1 and knocked Germany out of the tournament.
-Bolf was one of only three players who started against Germany to be selected in the quarter final match against Denmark.
+Bolf was one of only three players who started against Germany to be selected in the quarter-final match against Denmark.
 He didn't finish the match, having sustained an injury he was replaced by David Rozehnal in the 64th minute.
-Bolf's fitness was unclear before the semi final match against Greece, but he played the whole game, which the Czech Republic lost after a silver goal.
+Bolf's fitness was unclear before the semi-final match against Greece, but he played the whole game, which the Czech Republic lost after a silver goal.